jungjuseong/RokitEngine/docs/generating_areas.md

 In the images above, the layer that it's subdividing into skin and infill is shown in red.
 It's looking at the blue layer to determine what part of this area is going to become skin and what is going to become infill.
 The parts that are inside the red area but not the blue area will become skin.
 The parts that are in both the red and the blue areas will become infill.

-Reality is slightly more complex though: CuraEngine must look not only at the layer that is one skin thickness below the current layer, but also all layers in between.
+Reality is slightly more complex though: RokitEngine must look not only at the layer that is one skin thickness below the current layer, but also all layers in between.
 Otherwise a gap in the layers that is smaller than the skin thickness will not be picked up.

-For the top skin, CuraEngine must look to the layers above the current layer, instead of at layers below it.
+For the top skin, RokitEngine must look to the layers above the current layer, instead of at layers below it.

 Support
 ----